-Most contain the nexus "in the course of representing a client" or its equivalent.
-Most tie the forbidden conduct to a lawyer's work in connection with the "administration of justice" or, more specifically, to a matter before a tribunal.
+135 Working Discussion Draft - Revisions to Model Rule 8.4 Language Choice Narrative (July 16, 2015), App.
+B, Anti-Bias Provisions in State Rules of Professional Conduct, at 11-32, connection with the "administration of justice" or, more specifically, to a matter before a tribunal.
 Six jurisdictions' rules require that forbidden conduct be done "knowingly," "intentionally," or "willfully."
 Four jurisdictions limit the scope of their rules to conduct that violates federal or state antidiscrimination laws and three of these require that a complainant first seek a remedy elsewhere instead of discipline if one is available.
-Only four jurisdictions use the word "harass" or variations in their rules.116
+Only four jurisdictions use the word "harass" or variations in their rules.137